AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 ![Start, stop and exit buttons](assets/images/screenshot-stop-button.png)

 There are three buttons below the table: the start button, the stop button, which is disabled to prevent accidental clicks and an exit button to go to the homepage.
-Can also click the heading from the header to go to the homepage and exit the game, but it is easier and intuitive to put an icon to exit game especially for first time user.

-The start button is disabled once the game starts with the same purpose, to prevent accidental clicks which can create bugs in the script.
+The start button is disabled once the game starts with the same purpose, to prevent accidental clicks which can create bugs in the script if not disabled.
 On the contrary, the stop button is enabled to stop the game anytime the user wants.

 * End game

 ![Game finish](assets/images/screenshot-finish-table.png)

-Once the game ends, the timer stops, a recount of how many correct number sequence are clicked and the start button is clickable again to start playing once again.
+Once the game ends, the timer stops.
+A recount of how many correct number sequence are clicked is displayed and the start button is enabled to start playing once again.

 ### Player's info